 “However, data collected at breeding colonies may not account for nonbreeding birds that do not visit the colony (Ainley 1995, p.
 8), and estimates of total population size would need to account for those birds (Nur et al. 2102), as we have done above to estimate total population size.”

-Should read:
+Should read?:

 “However, data collected at breeding colonies may not account for nonbreeding birds that do not visit the colony (Ainley 1995, p.
-8), and estimates of total population size would need to account for those birds (Nur et al. 2102), as we have done above to estimate total population size.”
+8), and estimates of total population size would need to account for those birds (Nur et al. 2013?), as we have done above to estimate total population size.”